hexatomic/hexatomic/docs/dev/src/development/architecture/README.md

 their conversion into and from Hexatomic's data model.

 On a technical level, Hexatomic plugins (and Eclipse RCP plugins in general) are also *OSGi bundles*.
-OSGi is a modularization framework for Java, and Eclipse Equinox - which is contained in the Eclipse RCP platform - is the OSGi reference implementation.
+[OSGi](https://www.osgi.org/resources/what-is-osgi/) is a modularization framework for Java, and Eclipse Equinox - which is contained in the Eclipse RCP platform - is the OSGi reference implementation.

 ## The Hexatomic core feature

-## When to create features and when to create plugins
+The Hexatomic core feature contains the fundamental parts of the software application:

+- The [configuration of the Eclipse RCP application platform](https://github.com/hexatomic/hexatomic/blob/develop/bundles/org.corpus_tools.hexatomic.core/Application.e4xmi), and basic application functionality such as logging
+- The [Salt](https://github.com/hexatomic/hexatomic/blob/develop/features/org.corpus_tools.hexatomic/feature.xml#L45) data model API
+- The [Pepper](https://github.com/hexatomic/hexatomic/tree/develop/bundles/org.corpus_tools.hexatomic.formats) conversion framework configuration logic, GUI and format-specific plugins
+- The [corpus project management](https://github.com/hexatomic/hexatomic/tree/develop/bundles/org.corpus_tools.hexatomic.corpusedit) API and GUI
+- Two powerful basic editors for the manipulation of the data model via annotation tasks: the [Graph Editor](https://github.com/hexatomic/hexatomic/tree/develop/bundles/org.corpus_tools.hexatomic.graph) and the [Grid Editor](https://github.com/hexatomic/hexatomic/tree/develop/bundles/org.corpus_tools.hexatomic.grid)
+- A simple [viewer](https://github.com/hexatomic/hexatomic/tree/develop/bundles/org.corpus_tools.hexatomic.textviewer) for document texts

+Other features can build on the core feature and its plugins to extend Hexatomic's functionality.

+## Extending Hexatomic

+The [core feature](#the-hexatomic-core-feature) has a defined scope, and should not be extended by adding further plugins.
+Generally, its scope is to enable basic manipulation of Salt models: provision of the application, creation or import of corpora, basic manipulation of these corpora (covered by the Graph Editor and the Grid Editor), and export to corpus formats.
+For all new functionality that goes beyond this, you should create a new feature, and add new plugins to it that implement the functionality.